 This is critically important for a defense organization, where the organizational hierarchy changes far more frequently than in civilian organizations.
 We use the same approach when building CRM systems and ERP solutions – flexible structures that adapt to the client.

 This is the heart of the system.
 The timetable shows where each person is on any given day: on site, on a business trip, on sick leave, on vacation, on a combat assignment.
-Thousands of rows by 365 columns – this is a dataset that needs to not only be stored but rendered quickly, edited, and used as the basis for reports.
+This dataset needs to not only be stored but rendered quickly, edited, and used as the basis for reports.

-We implemented monthly partitioning in PostgreSQL: the timetable table is divided into separate partitions by month, ensuring fast queries even with millions of records.
+We implemented monthly partitioning in PostgreSQL: the timetable table is divided into separate partitions by month.
 The frontend renders the timetable with virtualization – displaying only the visible rows.

 Moreover, the timetable is filled automatically.
 An administrator configures mapping rules: when a person receives the status "Business Trip," the corresponding mark appears in the timetable.
 This eliminates manual entry and errors.